Sheamus: Return to singles competition (2019–2021)

 On 19 September, it was reported that Sheamus was healed and ready to return to the ring.
-On 29 November episode of SmackDown, Sheamus, with his old hairstyle, appeared in a vignette announcing that he will return soon.
+On the 29 November episode of SmackDown, Sheamus, with his old hairstyle, appeared in a vignette announcing that he will return soon.

-On 3 January 2020 episode of SmackDown, Sheamus returned from injury, appearing to save Shorty G from an attack by The Revival (Dash Wilder and Scott Dawson), but then delivered a Brogue Kick to Shorty G. Sheamus then defeated Shorty G at Royal Rumble on 26 January, and on 31 January episode of SmackDown.
-He began a feud with Jeff Hardy insulting him for his various addiction problems, but was defeated by him in the first round of the Intercontinental Championship tournament on 22 May episode of SmackDown.
-On 29 May, episode of SmackDown, Hardy was "arrested" after crashing his car into Elias, however later in the episode, Hardy would cause a distraction for Sheamus, costing him a match against Daniel Bryan, and attacked Sheamus after the match.
+On the 3 January 2020 episode of SmackDown, Sheamus returned from injury, appearing to save Shorty G from an attack by The Revival (Dash Wilder and Scott Dawson), but then delivered a Brogue Kick to Shorty G. Sheamus then defeated Shorty G at Royal Rumble on 26 January, and on the 31 January episode of SmackDown.
+He began a feud with Jeff Hardy, insulting him for his various addiction problems, but was defeated by him in the first round of the Intercontinental Championship tournament on the 22 May episode of SmackDown.
+On the 29 May episode of SmackDown, Hardy was "arrested" after crashing his car into Elias, however later in the episode, Hardy would cause a distraction for Sheamus, costing him a match against Daniel Bryan, and attacked Sheamus after the match.

 The feud led to a match at Backlash on 14 June, which Sheamus won.
-On 24 July episode of SmackDown Sheamus lost to Hardy in a Bar Fight, ending their feud.
-Sheamus then started a short feud with Big E after he wanted help from the SmackDown wrestlers against Retribution's attacks, but Sheamus denied and mocked him.
-Sheamus lost to Big E on 21 August episode of SmackDown, at Payback on 30 August and on 9 October episode of SmackDown, ending their feud.
+On the 24 July episode of SmackDown, Sheamus lost to Hardy in a Bar Fight, ending their feud.
+Sheamus then started a short feud with Big E, after he wanted help from the SmackDown wrestlers against Retribution's attacks, but Sheamus denied him, before mocking him.
+Sheamus lost to Big E on the 21 August episode of SmackDown, at Payback on 30 August and on the 9 October episode of SmackDown, ending their feud.